-3 Maryland men jailed for 36 years over killing are exonerated, released from prison
+Maryland men jailed for more than three decades in teen's killing are exonerated, released from prison

-Three Maryland men who served 36 years in prison for a murder they didn’t commit were exonerated Monday afternoon after a review of their case.
+Three Maryland men who served 36 years in prison for a murder they didn’t commit were exonerated and released from prison Monday afternoon after a review of their case.

 Alfred Chestnut, Ransom Watkins, and Andrew Stewart were arrested in November 1983 in connection with the slaying of 14-year-old DeWitt Duckett.
 The teenager was accosted over his Georgetown jacket and shot in the neck while walking to class at a Baltimore school.